If you’re seriously considering doing your own Brazilian waxing at home, there are a few important things that you should know.

 Every woman has an idea what it is, whether she’s had one or not.
 Whether you remove all or just part of the pubic hair.

-It’s a totally hair-free bikini area.
-So it’s really different from a bikini line hair removal.
+It’s totally different from a bikini line hair removal.

 It will change a little the way you see yourself.